coloradorca/SeleniumApply/README.md

 ## Notes

 Some of the script navigates filters that are pertinent during the time I'm applying (Covid Days).
 So these filters might not be pertinent to all job seekers in a given market.
 The code is heavily commented and explained to give step by step explanations of what each line of code does.

+I had some complications with getting the exe file in my PATH env variable, [this Link](https://www.kenst.com/2015/03/including-the-chromedriver-location-in-macos-system-path/) might be useful resource.

 ## Author